About the Campaign

 The purpose of the Save The Willow Run Bomber Plant Campaign is to mobilize the resources needed to save, preserve, and renovate roughly 144,000 square feet of the 5 million square foot former Willow Run Bomber Plant, to eventually become the new home of the Yankee Air Museum.

-The Yankee Air Museum, founded1981 and currently based on the eastern edge of Willow Run Airport, houses aviation- and history-related exhibits and programs, and preserves and maintains a small fleet of WWII-era flyable aircraft, including the majestic Yankee Lady B-17.
+The Yankee Air Museum, founded in 1981 and currently based on the eastern edge of Willow Run Airport, houses aviation- and history-related exhibits and programs, and preserves and maintains a small fleet of WWII-era flyable aircraft, including the majestic Yankee Lady B-17.
 Yankee has a collection of static aircraft on display, and hosts the popular Thunder Over Michigan Air Show every August.
 Yankee is rapidly outgrowing its current facility, and a future new home in a preserved portion of the Willow Run Bomber Plant would allow the Yankee Air Museum to expand, while preserving an important piece of American history.

 On October 30, 2014 Yankee Air Museum purchased 144,000 sq. ft. of the former Willow Run Bomber Plant along with 17 acres of land, while the remainder of the Plant was demolished.
 The portion of the historic Bomber Plant that Yankee was able to save and purchase was the iconic “Roll-out Hangar” at the eastern end of the plant, where the finished B-24 Liberator bombers rolled off the Bomber Plant assembly line and onto the runways of adjacent Willow Run Airport for gun and compass testing, and their maiden flight.

-Restoration plans were already well underway at the time of the purchase, and began shortly thereafter.
+Restoration and renovation plans were already well underway at the time of the purchase, and began shortly thereafter.
 Work done to date includes surveying, planning, architecture, engineering, structural steel enhancement, analysis, plumbing, demolition, clean up, power washing, the construction of new walls, a new hangar door, temporary electrical and lighting, painting, and annex roof repairs.
 Many other small jobs were have been completed as well, along with future planning for this year’s renovation work and beyond.

 But our work is far from done… a great deal of interior and exterior renovation work is still needed to prepare the historic structure and site to house a Museum.